opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/appendix/rolling-upgrade-lab.md

 ### Adding data using OpenSearch Dashboards

 1. Open a web browser and navigate to port `5601` on your Docker host (for example, <code>https://<var>HOST_ADDRESS</var>:5601</code>).
 If OpenSearch Dashboards is running and you have network access to the host from your browser client, then you will be redirected to a login page.
     1. If the web browser throws an error because the TLS certificates are self-signed, then you might need to bypass certificate checks in your browser.
-Refer to the browser's documentationn for information about bypassing certificate checks.
-The common name (CN) for each certficate is generated with respect to the container and node name for intra-cluster communication, so connecting to the host from a browser will still result in an "invalid CN" warning.
+Refer to the browser's documentation for information about bypassing certificate checks.
+The common name (CN) for each certificate is generated according to the container and node names for intracluster communication, so connecting to the host from a browser will still result in an "invalid CN" warning.
 1. Enter the default username (`admin`) and password (`admin`).
 1. On the OpenSearch Dashboards **Home** page, select **Add sample data**.
 1. Under **Sample web logs**, select **Add data**.